Autumn colours at Lake Tekapo

 When is peak season for travellers to New Zealand?

-Our peak season for international visitors is January and February, coinciding with our official summer months.
-From March numbers begin to dip and by April they have nearly all departed for home.
-This leaves Kiwis to take advantage of empty walking tracks, beaches, mountain vistas and lakes with family and friends.
+Our peak season for international visitors is December to February, coinciding with our official summer months.
+In travel, March to May is often referred to as the autumn or fall shoulder season.
+From March visitor numbers begin to dip and by April most have departed for home.
+This leaves Kiwis and remaining visitors to take advantage of empty walking tracks, beaches, mountain vistas and lakes.

-The North Island – the last of the summer sun
+Why visit the North Island in April?
+The last of the summer sun

-At our North Island beaches the water has been warming up all summer, baked by the sun.
-It is still very swimmable.
+At our North Island beaches the water has been warming up all summer, baked by the sun and it is still very swimmable in April.
 While the peak summer heat has passed, the remnants of summer linger on providing settled days and calm, cooler evenings, and low humidity.

 Northland, where our 21 Day Kakapo tour stays three nights is the warmest part of New Zealand, being the furthest north.
-Russell in the Bay of Islands, New Zealand’s first capital in the 1840s, reaches an average of 22 degrees at this time of year, a comfortable temperature for travelling.
-You will have many of the famous sites almost to yourselves – relax and enjoy a visit to the Waitangi Treaty Grounds, snorkel and cruise in the Bay of Islands, discover the Hokianga Harbour and see our famous Kauri tree, Tane Mahuta.
+Russell in the Bay of Islands, New Zealand’s first capital in the 1840s, reaches an average of 21 degrees at this time of year, a comfortable temperature for travelling.
+You will have many of the famous sites almost to yourselves – relax and enjoy a visit to the Waitangi Treaty Grounds, snorkel and cruise in the Bay of Islands, learn about our Maori ancestors at Manea – Footprints of Kupe in the Hokianga and see our famous Kauri tree, Tane Mahuta.

-The South Island – clear skies and April colours
+Why Visit the South Island in April? – Clear skies and April colours

 Willow trees along the Arrow River in April